TartanLlama/staging.tartanllama.xyz/src/data/blog/_2021/abbreviated-function-templates.md

 ## Constrained Auto

-There’s a problem with the above function template though: according to the declaration we can pass literally anything to it.
+There's a problem with the above function template though: according to the declaration we can pass literally anything to it.
 We can happily make calls that look like this:

 ```cpp
 give_head_scratches(42);